UoB-COMSM0166/2025-group-30/README.md

 By combining **Scrum methodology**, **Kanban-based task tracking**, and **frequent team communication**, we enhanced our development efficiency, maintained progress, and built a strong, collaborative work environment.

 # 10.Conclusion
+- 10% ~500 words
+- Reflect on project as a whole.
+Lessons learned.
+Reflect on challenges.
+Future work.

 Through the development of our farm-themed stacking game, our team has gained valuable hands-on experience in the entire software development lifecycle—from ideation and prototyping to implementation and evaluation.
 The process not only improved our programming skills but also taught us how to manage a project collaboratively using Agile methods.
 Weekly sprints, regular meetings, and clear role distribution allowed us to keep track of progress and adapt swiftly to changes.